-range of BSCALE's (the quantization factor that resulted) for both the science and weight image planes and then further examine the RMS in the images and examine the fractional increase when comparing the measurements on the quantized and un-quantized versions of the image.
-The RMS values for the "Original" images are not the same as that used when setting BSCALE (for the quantization) because RMS values draw from distributions that include the source pixels (i.e. FLAG=32).
+BSCALE (for the quantization) because RMS values draw from distributions that include the source pixels (i.e. FLAG=32).
 Note that as early as a quantization factor of q=32, but clearly at q=128, the change in the RMS of the images cannot be well measured because the accuracy needed is not available when considering science and weight images comprised of 32-bit floats.

-Beyond the bulk comparison, we have also made check to examine the detailed differences between the quantized and unquantized version of an image ($I{diff} = I_q - I_0$).
-First the mean, \bar{I}{diff} , and RMS, $\sigma{I{diff}}$, are computed to show that no systematic offset occurs and that the
+Beyond the bulk comparison, we have also made check to examine the detailed differences between the quantized and unquantized version of an image ( $I{diff} = I_q - I_0$ ).
+First the mean, $\overline{I}{diff}$ , and RMS, $\sigma{I{diff}}$ , are computed to show that no systematic offset occurs and that the noise in the difference is indeed less than the scale factor.
+We then also search for pixels where the difference exceeds the quantization level.
+For most images this latter value is identically zero but in a small number of cases the pixels in a bright object will exceed the range available in the quantized image (i.e. the integer representation has insufficient cardinality to